Can CIPN be prevented?

 - Instead of giving one large chemo dose once a week, smaller doses may be given 2 or 3 times a week.

-- The same dose may be given over 6 hours instead of over 1 hour.
+- The same dose may be given over a longer time, such as over 6 hours instead of 1 hour.

 - The chemo may be given as a non-stop, very slow infusion over a few days.

 - For certain problems, drug doses may be reduced while preserving most of the good effects.

 Doctors may also try a stop-and-go treatment plan.
 This treatment gives chemo until a certain dose is reached, or until CIPN reaches a certain level.
 Then the treatment is stopped until the CIPN gets better or until the cancer seems to be growing again.
 When this happens the chemo is restarted, often at a lower dose than before.
 This approach is now being studied to see how it affects CIPN and treatment outcomes.